pinchbv/floor/floor/README.md

 `@ColumnInfo` enables custom mapping of single table columns.
 With the annotation, it's possible to give columns a custom name and define if the column is able to store `null`.

-`@Embedded` includes annotationed class fields to be embedded to SQL query as if they are fields but from another class.
-You can specifies a `prefix` to prepend the column names of the fields in the embedded fields.

 #### Limitations
 - Floor automatically uses the **first** constructor defined in the entity class for creating in-memory objects from database rows.
 - There needs to be a constructor.